alexxlevesque/cluegamesolver/README.md

 ---

-## 📊 How the Bayesian Engine Works
+## How the Envelope Probability Engine Works

 For each card $C$, we estimate: